hrt/Bilger/README.md

 BADCCB
 BDDCDE
 CCEBAD
-4
 ```
-follow by the water level and then search depth
+followed by the water level and then search depth

 for example for water level 4 and search depth of 3..
 ```